iDairou/AppLab-website-rwd/README.md

 ## What I learned

-This project allowed me to practice more working with BEM methodology, separated `.css` components.
-It was also an opportunity to built project starting with mobile view in accordance with the convention Mobile-First.
+This project allowed me to practice more working with BEM methodology and separated .css components.
+It was also an opportunity to build a project starting with a mobile view in accordance with the convention Mobile-First.

 ## Copyrights